CyberFlameGO/svnpython/Doc/library/trace.rst

    stdout for each file processed.

 :option:`--ignore-module`
-   Accepts comma separated list of module names.
-Ignore each of the named module and its submodules (if it is a package).
+   Ignore the named module and its submodules (if it is a package).
 May be given multiple times.

 :option:`--ignore-dir`
-   Ignore all modules and packages in the named directory and subdirectories (multiple directories can be joined by os.pathsep).
+   Ignore all modules and packages in the named directory and subdirectories.
 May be given multiple times.

 .. _trace-api: